nhm-herpetology/Collection-data/README.md

 **6. Type status**

 **7. Genetic resources**
 >Specimens in the herpetology collection have genetic resources associated with them.
 These resources are limited to archival DNAs for the vast majority of the collection.
-More recent collections have frozen resouces that may include RNAs and/or cell cultures.
+More recent collections have frozen resources that may include RNAs and/or cell cultures.